-Almost three-quarters of respondents to the SHRM survey listed “respectful treatment of all employees at all levels” as the No. 1 driver of engagement.
+Almost three-quarters of respondents to the SHRM survey listed “respectful treatment of all employees at all levels” as the number one driver of engagement.
 Employees also considered “trust between employees and senior management” to be a critically important engagement factor (64 percent), along with “management’s recognition of employee job performance” (55 percent).

-In 2016, successful companies will focus on a talent management strategy that takes these new priorities into consideration.
-Creating a culture of engagement to increase retention will be management’s primary challenge.
+Also, successful companies will focus on a talent management strategy that takes these new priorities into consideration.
+Creating a culture of engagement to increase retention will be management’s primary talent management challenge.

 In our North American Workforce survey, we found that 60 percent of employees reported that they don’t receive any on-the-spot feedback, and 53 percent stated that they don’t feel recognized for their achievements at all.
 It’s no surprise then that a full 41 percent indicated that they’re unhappy with the frequency of the feedback and recognition they do receive.

-These numbers tell us that in 2016, management will be challenged to place greater emphasis on providing employees with frequent, high-quality feedback in an effort to increase levels of engagement.
+These numbers tell us that management will be challenged to place greater emphasis on providing employees with frequent, high-quality feedback in an effort to increase levels of engagement.